Skip to main content

 Conclusions after days 6 and 7

-I have to say that Sunil's method of delivering the bootcamp sessions really surprised me - initially it felt like the sessions would be predominantly theoretical and otherwise quiet, but as the days progressed and we were putting things into practice (especially in the afternoon workshop session on Day 7), things began to unravel slowly and it ended up becoming a really interesting learning experience for me.
+I have to say that the presenter's method of delivering the bootcamp sessions really surprised me - initially it felt like the sessions would be predominantly theoretical and otherwise quiet, but as the days progressed and we were putting things into practice (especially in the afternoon workshop session on Day 7), things began to unravel slowly and it ended up becoming a really interesting learning experience for me.
 I've said it before, but there's a theme going on here - every bootcamp presenter has their own interesting way of delivering sessions!

 Up next on the bootcamp journey is day 8 - the pitch preparation session, which will lead up quite nicely to the Bootcamp Grand Finale.
 Should be plenty of fun to prepare the pitch and eventually deliver it!